raig4359/fdk-client-kotlin/documentation/APPLICATION.md

 Success.
 Updates and returns a cart object as shown below.
-Refer `UpdateRequestCartResponse` for more details.
+Refer `UpdateCartResponse` for more details.

-Schema: `UpdateCartDetailResponse`
+Schema: `UpdateCartResponse`

 *Examples:*